-Start Establishing an Online Home (a.k.a Website) that YOU own
+Start Establishing an Online Home a.k.a a Website that YOU own

 In the last post, I started to answer the question I’ve been seeing a lot of lately,

 I’m about to launch my business.
-Should I start with a website or Facebook page?
+Should I start with a website or a Facebook business page?

 At the end of that post, I urged you to buy your domain name when you start your business.
 Since you have that domain name, put it to use!
 A simple, one-page website could be all that you need to explain your services and start collecting potential client information, and it can be done more simply than you might think.
 But today’s post isn’t about how to do that, it’s explaining point #2 in my 3-point-list of what having a website (vs having only a social media page) allows you to do…establish an online home that you own.